Theology

 The same dynamic applies to the Hebrew words for “clean” (tahor; טָהוֹר) and “unclean” (tame; טָמֵא).
 In the Torah, these terms primarily refer to ritual purity, not moral failure.

 And ritual uncleanness wasn’t permanent.
-Once a sick person recovered and was examined by a priest, they could simply “wash his clothes and be clean (taher; טָהֵר)” (Leviticus 13:6).
+For example, once a sick person recovered and was examined by a priest, they could simply “wash his clothes and be clean (taher; טָהֵר)” (Lev 13:6).
 Cleanness meant returning to a state of ritual purity, not achieving internal righteousness.
 The same word for “pure” describes the oil for the tabernacle’s lamps (tehorah; טְהוֹרָה)—oil obviously isn’t morally pure, but it is set apart for sacred use.

 Jesus as Our Holiness